fahadsultan/csc475/_sources/project/proposal.md

 You can access the **[Overleaf template here](https://www.overleaf.com/read/qqktkgdpbkkx#fae525)**.
 ```

+The project proposal must meet the following three requirements:

+1. You must use $\LaTeX$ to typeset your proposal.
+Use [this template](https://www.overleaf.com/read/qqktkgdpbkkx#fae525).
-The project proposal must be at least one page, _excluding_ references.
+2. At least one page, _excluding_ references.
+3. You must have at least 2 citations.

 Some key information to include:

 ## Project Title.